Mohamed-Abbas-Homani/BashNotesApp/README.md

 - **View on Browser:** Display notes on a browser, either as plain text or clickable links.
 - **Set Reminders:** Create reminders for specific notes with optional delay and execution.
 - **Read Aloud:** Listen to your notes using the espeak tool.
-- **Export to File:** Save your notes to a file for backup or sharing.
+- **Export to File:** Save your notes to a JSON or text file for backup or sharing.
 - **Copy to Clipboard:** Copy a specific note to the clipboard.

 ## Prerequisites